mohamedsafy/robotics_challenge/README.md

     7- continue with the installation normally with the default configurations.

-Part 2: Install ROS + gazebo
+    **PLEASE DO NOT CARRY ON WITH THE REST OF THE INSTRUCTIONS.
+UPDATES WILL BE MADE SOON** Part 2: Install ROS + gazebo

   I've compiled all the nessasary steps into one simple script, all you have to do is copy it to your virtual machine and run it as such: